zoldello/fencing/README.rst

 This assumes you denote **python 2.7 as "python"**.
 Change it if you use a different denotation.

 The project has a data-folder that stores sample data.
-So, for example, to run that data, you can run any one of these commands to try out the project:
+So, for example, to run a sample data file, you can run any one of these commands to try out the project:

     - **python ./fencing/fencing.py "data/MEconflicts.csv"**
     - **python ./fencing/fencing.py "data/MEconflicts.csv"**